Student Professionalism

 In selected teaching and learning settings where teachers are in a position to make meaningful observations about students’ professional behaviour, including small group settings and clinical learning environments, supervising teachers complete competency-based student professionalism assessment forms.
 This assessment exercise provides an opportunity for teachers to indicate both strengths and areas for improvement with respect to professionalism.
 It also allows the program to monitor whether individual students are exhibiting a pattern of unprofessional behaviour, possibly across multiple courses or multiple learning contexts.

-• Demonstrates sensitivity to patients’ and others’ needs, including taking time to comfort the sick patient
+• Takes time to comfort the patient

-Duty: Reliability and Responsibility
+Reliability and Responsibilities

-• Fulfills obligations in a timely manner, including transfer of responsibility for patient care
+• Fulfills obligations in a timely manner

 • Informs supervisor/colleagues when tasks are incomplete, mistakes or medical errors are made, or when faced with a conflict of interest

-• Fulfills call duties
+• Fulfills call duties and academic responsibilities (e.g, attending rounds, seminars, classes)

 • Timely completion of MD Program and hospital registration requirements

-Excellence: Self-improvement and Adaptability
+Growth and Adaptability

 • Accepts and provides constructive feedback